planetlabs/staccato/README.md

 automatically subcataloged via the `/stac/{catalog}` endpoint.
 The [catalog spec implementation](./staccato-main/src/main/java/com/planet/staccato/catalog) will automatically detect methods with this annotation and build a subcatalog link containing the field name.
 That subcatalog will build links containing all unique values in Elasticsearch for that field.
-After all eligible subcatalog fields have been traversed, the links section will be populated with links to all items that match the selected subcatalog values.
+After all eligible subcatalog fieldsExtension have been traversed, the links section will be populated with links to all items that match the selected subcatalog values.